sh-r/Visual-Snow-Syndrome/README.md

 2. For Linux (Tested on Ubuntu 20.04):<br/>
 Coming Soon!
 PyInstaller executable (To Be Added).<br/>
 The application is bundled on a 64 bit system.
-If you are using a 32 bit system, this application will not work.
+If you are using a 32 bit system, the bundled application will not work.
+However, you can always have a look at the documentation for developers and follow the intsructions to run the code directly from your system.

 3. For MAC:<br/>